Karl Thielscher: Early life and military career

-Karl Thielscher was born on April 24, 1895, in Brookline, Massachusetts.
+Karl Leavitt Thielscher was born on April 24, 1895, in Brookline, Massachusetts.
 He attended Brookline High School, being a team captain, before going to Dartmouth College, where he was an "outstanding player" in both football and baseball.
+Nicknamed "Barney", he attended Dartmouth from 1913 to 1916 and was a three-year letterman with the football team.
 He graduated in 1917, before being drafted to serve in World War I.

 In July 1917 The Boston Globe reported him as in the Watertown Arsenal, writing, "Karl Thielscher, the old Brookline High, Tedesco Club and Dartmouth College infielder, is now located at the Watertown Arsenal.
 He will have his Saturday afternoons off until he is sent to France and is rather anxious to keep in good trim by playing with some strong semi-professional teams."

-Thielscher was later transferred from the ordnance department of the army to the Aviation Corps and was given several months furlough, returning to his alma mater as an assistant coach.
-After returning to the Aviation Corps, Thielscher was given the rank of lieutenant.
+Thielscher was later transferred from the ordnance department of the army to the Aviation Corps and was given several months furlough, returning to Dartmouth as an assistant football coach.

 In June 1918, Thielscher briefly played third base for the St. Patrick's Catholic Club baseball team.
 In a game against Camp Holabird, he was described as the "batting star" by The Baltimore Sun.
-The paper wrote:
+The paper noted:

-In 1919, Thielscher, a first lieutenant, served as an officer for Camp Robinson.
+Thielscher was a lieutenant by 1918 and by 1919, he was a first lieutenant and was serving as an officer for Camp Robinson.